adobebc/web-apps-sdk/APIs/web-app-items/get-web-app-item-list.md

 * `400` - bad request
 	* `190001` - the Web App could not be found (the webAppName parameter from the URL does not match any record)
 	* `200000` - an unspecified error has occurred
 	* `200007` - there is a problem with the query, eg. invalid format, invalid field name, invalid operator, etc.
+	* `200009` - the category path specified in the query doesn't exist
 * `401` - unauthorized - when the Authorization header is not present, or contains an invalid site token
 	* `101000` - sub-error code
 * `403` - forbidden - this is returned when the user trying to access the API does not have the proper permissions